LukaHorvat/lukahorvat.github.io/_posts/2014-09-13-pretty-lines.markdown

 So we can draw a `Picture` which is either a `Line` or a collection of `Picture`s.

-We define a couple of utility function to manipulate our `Picture`s.
+We define a couple of utility functions to manipulate our `Picture`s.

 {% highlight ocaml %}
 let rec allLines picture =